azoth-lang/azoth.language.reference/src/conversions.md

 * Explicit reference conversions
 * User-defined explicit conversions

 Explicit conversions can be performed with the "`as!`" or "`as?`" operators.
-The former causes abandonment when the conversion fails at runtime, the latter produces the value "`none`".
+The former causes an abort when the conversion fails at runtime, the latter produces the value "`none`".

 ### Explicit Numeric Conversions